karthik-cm/Intro/README.md

 Hello All

 I am Karthik CM studying Master's in Computer Science at Santa Clara University.
-I like Web Development the most of all.
+My areas of interests are Web Development & Game Development.